SalesConnection/Docusaurus-sc/docs/Unable to Upload Photo.md

 - **If it is mobile, check settings if the user is allowed to upload from the gallery or not.**<br>

-  Make sure permission is given to upload a photo.<br>
+  Make sure permission is given to upload a photo.<br><br>

 - **If custom camera setting is on:**<br>

-  Enable camera on = upload gallery photo from attachment.
+  Enable camera on = upload gallery photo from attachment.<br>

 </aside>